yugr/gaplan/README.md

 (aka Vlad Balin's) *declarative plans*.

-It supports plan analysis (mainly checking for common mistakes) and generation of various artifacts (PERT charts, TaskJuggler plans and burndown charts).
+It supports plan analysis (mainly checking for common mistakes) and generation of various artifacts (e.g PERT diagrams, [TaskJuggler](http://taskjuggler.org/) plans and burndown charts).

 This is very much a work-in-progress, driven by my own planning needs.
 I'm happy to improve the tool so ping me if you consider using it.